-FIRE PROTECTION!fire
+FIRE PROTECTION!

 There are three components to fire protection: active fire protection, passive fire protection, and fire prevention.
 Fire prevention consists of education efforts such as decreasing the number of ignition sources, while active fire protection consists of detection and suppression, such as automatic sprinkler systems, and passive fire protection – the focus of this post - is concerned with preventing or slowing the spread of a fire.
 Passive fire protection is measured with the use of a Fire Resistance rating.